 The Princeton & Slavery Project is an ongoing investigation.
 We invite you to explore the many stories and documents included here and to contact us with research, stories, and ideas of your own.

-Martha A. Sandweiss, Professor of History at Princeton University, is the founder and director of the Princeton & Slavery Project.
+Martha A. Sandweiss, Professor of History Emerita at Princeton University, founded the Princeton & Slavery Project in 2013.
 Her work focuses on western American history, visual culture, and race.
 Her many publications include Print the Legend: Photography in the American West (2002) and Passing Strange: A Gilded Age Tale of Love and Deception Across the Color Line (2009).
 She is also the editor of Photography in Nineteenth-Century America (1991) and co-editor of The Oxford History of the American West (1994).
 Before coming to Princeton in 2009, she taught at Amherst College, and worked as a museum curator and director.

 Project Manager and Lead Developer (2015-2017)

 Joseph Yannielli received his PhD from Yale and was the Perkins Postdoctoral Fellow in the Princeton Humanities Council.
 He is an expert on the history of slavery and abolition, with a special focus on America, West Africa, and the wider world during the nineteenth century.
 His other areas of interest include political and social movements, missionaries and religion, capitalism and globalization, and the United States in the world.
 At present, he is completing a book about the Mendi Mission and the role of Africa in the American abolition of slavery.
 He was the first project manager and lead developer of the Princeton & Slavery Project website, as well as several other digital history projects.

 Research Director (2013-2015)